Tagged meet microcosm

 1. You wrote this amazing book, Good Trouble, that tells your story and the story of Microcosm.
 Working with you, I’ve learned that you’re cautious about accepting memoirs.
 What’s the difference between a memoir worth publishing and one that isn’t, and how does your book suit the bill?
 Why did you decide to write the book?

 iced tea and microcosm logoThank you.
 I would like to believe that I’m cautious about everything but most of the rest of the staff would probably disagree.
 In prehistoric times, a memoir was simply a story.
 If we’re using marketing terms, a memoir could simply be a nonfiction novel.
 But a novel has a narrative, characters, plot, a theme, and an arc.
 Many writers don’t engage the reader as a stakeholder in their writing and many of the memoirs that are submitted to us are expected to be published on the grounds that they have been written.
 For a memoir to work, it needs to have all of those components and have a clear concept of what it is, who it is for, and how it is different from the pack.
-My book is for would-be publishers, young adult Aspies, Microcosm fans, and people who want to start businesses.
+My book is for would-be publishers, adult autistics, Microcosm fans, and people who want to start businesses.
 There needs to be at least 5,000 of these people out there and we need to know how to reach them.
 I am too close to the work to tell you if mine succeeds but thankfully everyone who I have heard from so far has enjoyed it immensely so I am thankful that I have good editors and that I put so many hours into it.

 joe ruby and elly on brompton bicyclesI started working on this book about six years ago before I knew how the story would end.
-I had just been diagnosed with Asperger’s but I didn’t yet know what was next in the narrative.
+I had just been diagnosed as autistic but I didn’t yet know what was next in the narrative.
 I actually thought that this book would make more sense with a more traditional publishing house but the staff at Microcosm pushed me to do it for our 20th anniversary and my economic sense got the best of me, since I would earn more publishing it with Microcosm and I wouldn’t suffer the fate of my last book where it was picked up by multiple publishers before they either dropped it or went out of business.
 I’m really proud of the results and I think that mostly speaks to the presence and clarity I’ve developed around events in my own life largely as a result of writing the book.

-2. In your book, you come out to the whole world as having been diagnosed with Asperger’s as an adult.
+2. In your book, you come out to the whole world as having been diagnosed with autism as an adult.
 What’s it like to come out with this and tell the world?
 Were you nervous?
 How have people responded so far?

 joe-dave-fuckpit